Why Your Next Career Move Should Be in Data Analytics

 - The world’s largest brands such as Apple, Amazon, and Uber are all looking into data to make well-informed decisions.
 For Apple, data is used to understand what additions and modifications customers need to deliver exceptional user experience.
 For Amazon and Uber, predictive algorithms are used to map out recommended purchases and travel routes.

 In the last 30 years, the rise of data, and how it is produced, consumed, and stored has dramatically revolutionised the way businesses make decisions.
-With the number of career opportunities set to increase data analytics set to rise, transitioning into a role in data presents a plethora of exciting pathways.
+With the number of career opportunities set to increase, transitioning into a role in data presents a plethora of exciting pathways.

 Learn how you can use data to make informed business decisions and present compelling stories with our upcoming Data Analytics course.